haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 **Improvements**

 * Boot time of application is much faster than previous version in some OSes
-* Email template of bug and bug are re-ordered fields more logically
+* Email template of bug and bug are re-ordered fieldMetas more logically
 * Cache spring service classes to init application context faster
 * Support user localization.common
 * Make install process easier for non-tech users